Ahnd6474/GPU/README.md

 ## Why graph-first planning?

 Flat device labels hide the details that actually drive placement.
-"GPU" does not tell you whether the device has unified memory, what its host link looks like, how much dispatch latency it carries, or how much structure it exposes for mapping work.
+"GPU" does not tell you whether the device has unified memory, what its host link looks like, how much dispatch latency it carries, or what kind of execution structure it exposes for mapping work.

 The planner in this repository scores things like: